-Such an opportunity paved the way for Kornél Mundruczó, an ambitious and award-winning Hungarian filmmaker, to team up with the brilliant Martin Scorsese and direct the dramatic Pieces of a Woman, his first English-language film released last year.
+Such an opportunity paved the way for Kornél Mundruczó, an ambitious and award-winning Hungarian filmmaker, to team up with the brilliant Martin Scorsese and direct the Pieces of a Woman, his first English-language film released in 2020.

-The American-Canadian-Hungarian co-production, fueled by depressive and heavy emotions, tells a deep personal tragedy through the long-debated subject of home birth, and how a fruitful and happy relationship can go dramatically wrong after the sudden death of a newborn.
+Fueled by depressive and uneasy emotions, the American-Canadian-Hungarian co-production paints a deep personal tragedy through the lens of the long-debated subject of home birth, examining how a fruitful and happy relationship can go dramatically wrong after the sudden death of a newborn.

 Pieces of a Woman: A derailed relationship

 Even though the movie’s subplot also follows a lawsuit against the midwife allegedly responsible for the baby’s death, Pieces of a Woman mainly concentrates on the emotional breakdown of the main characters, first and foremost Martha, but also her husband Sean and her mother Elizabeth.

-The idea, for instance, to present the passing of time through the construction of a bridge slowly stretching its arms across the river is interesting from a symbolic and cinematic point of view, but showcasing the dates on the screen at the same time makes the intention slightly too obvious, even awkward.
+The idea, for instance, to present the passing of time through the construction of a bridge slowly stretching its arms across the river may have been interesting from a symbolic and cinematic point of view, but showcasing the dates on the screen at the same time makes the intention slightly too obvious, even awkward.

 The catharsis reached at the end of the film as the trial comes to a close is also trite and appears unrelated to the rest of the story-line, abruptly brushed away with a few well-shed tears.

 By Bence Janek